-- [12] Section 56 confers discretion as to whether to hold a Part 5 inquiry respecting a request for review.
-The IHA acknowledges that, as the party asking that an inquiry not be held, it bears the burden of demonstrating why that request should be granted. - As Adjudicator Austin-Olsen noted in Decision F07-04:5 [13]
+[12] Section 56 confers discretion as to whether to hold a Part 5 inquiry respecting a request for review.
+The IHA acknowledges that, as the party asking that an inquiry not be held, it bears the burden of demonstrating why that request should be granted.

+As Adjudicator Austin-Olsen noted in Decision F07-04:5 [13]

 [T]here are a variety of reasons why this discretion might be exercised in favour of not holding an inquiry.
 These include circumstances where the principles of abuse of process, res judicata or issue estoppel clearly apply.
 Other circumstances are where it is plain and obvious that the records in dispute are subject to an exception to disclosure or that they fall outside FIPPA's scope.
-In each case, however, it must be clear that there is no arguable issue which merits adjudication in an inquiry.6 precludes a person from bringing an action against another when that same cause of action has been determined in earlier proceedings by a court of competent jurisdiction.
+In each case, however, it must be clear that there is no arguable issue which merits adjudication in an inquiry.

-- I conclude that neither res judicata nor issue estoppel applies here.
-[14] - [15] Dickson J. (as he then was) described the legal doctrine of res judicata in Angle v.
-Minister of National Revenue7 as a rule that:
+I conclude that neither res judicata nor issue estoppel applies here.
+[14]

+[15] Dickson J. (as he then was) described the legal doctrine of res judicata in Angle v.
+Minister of National Revenue as a rule that: